Mojotatan/my-online-store/README.md

 # Demo for Jamstack Workshop

 This repo is part of a workshop.
-The workshop's repo is here: [](https://github.com/colbyfayock/hyper-bros-trading-workshop)
+The workshop's repo is [here](https://github.com/colbyfayock/hyper-bros-trading-workshop).

 ## Getting Started